paultopia/ascii_punctuation/README.md

 2. Learn how unicode works.
 A year later, go back and try your web page/text processing task again.
 (Oh, wait, you've been fired for unproductivity.
 Never mind.)
 3. Install this plugin.
 Be happy.

 **In other words**: This is a very simple plugin to take horrible unicode punctuation in a Sublime Text buffer and convert it to nice sane ASCII punctuation.
+It fixes:

-It fixes "smart quotes" (single and double, as well as the apostrophe that is also a single quote) as well as weird dashes and ellipses.
+- "smart quotes" (single and double, as well as the apostrophe that is also a single quote)

+- weird dashes (just turns into ordinary ascii single-dashes)

+- ellipses

+- bullet points

 **Installation and usage**: Install via ordinary Sublime Text package methods (save in your packages directory).
 Then `alt-a` will replace all the evil punctuation in the current buffer with non-evil punctuation.
 There's also an entry in the command palette and in the edit menu.